CEO, Lutheran Ministries of Mercy

 Terri began her career at Luther Home of Mercy in 1989 as the Volunteer Coordinator.
 She was the Director of Public Relations and Development at LHM from 1990-1997.
 Terri was promoted to the position of Assistant Administrator of Community Ministries in 1999 and later became the Chief Operating Officer in 2009.
 Most recently, Terri served as Vice-President, Lutheran Ministries of Mercy – LHM.

-Tracia Jaksetic serves as Director of Business Operations, Lutheran Social Services.
-Tracia is responsible for the overall management of the Business Operations of the agency.
+Tracia Jaksetic serves as Vice President, Lutheran Social Services.
+Tracia is responsible for the overall mission, values, and strategic goals of the agency.

 Tracia graduated from Bowling Green State University with a Bachelor of Science Business Administration Degree- Accounting.
 Tracia has worked in the not for profit sector since 1991.
 Tracia has been with Lutheran Social Services for over 13 years.
 She began while in College as an intern, and then worked full time in the Finance Department until taking a break from work to be a stay at home mom.
 She was on the board of two National Not for Profits in her tenure as a stay at home mom for 11 years.
 Tracia returned to Lutheran Social Services in 2011, and in 2014 was hired back full-time in the Finance Director position.
 She was appointed Director of Business Operations in 2017.
 She continues to advocate for the agency and is a member of the Lucas County Impact Coalition to help LSS position itself in the community for the services that are offered.